Banks and Financial Services

 One of these was the recent story of Charlotte Morgan, a young Londoner, who in late August went, as she often did, to work out at her local gym in Chiswick, west London.

-She was in celebratory mood as she arrived as she’d just landed a new job.
+She was in celebratory mood as she arrived, having just landed a new job.
 But that joy soon turned to despair as she finished her training session and went to leave: her locker door was ajar and her rucksack was gone.

 As well as other possessions, Charlotte had lost her phone, her bank card and her door keys.
-But being locked out of her flat and being unable to release her bike where it was chained to railings outside, it soon became clear, were the least of her worries.
+Being locked out of her flat and unable to release her bike from the railings outside, it soon became clear, were the least of her worries.

 But the reality was to prove far worse.
-It soon emerged that the thieves had somehow been able to bypass all the security settings on her phone – and had raided not just her current account but her savings.
-And within just a few hours they had taken the lot.
-Thousands of pounds that she had worked hard to accumulate over years had been stolen. .
+It soon emerged that the thieves had somehow been able to bypass all the security settings on her phone and had raided not just her current account but her savings.
+Within just a few hours they had taken the lot.
+Thousands of pounds that she had worked hard to accumulate over years had been stolen.

-Because it had never occurred to her that just by stealing her handset thieves would be able to attack her so grievously, believing she was further protected by PIN numbers to activate the apps on her phone.
+It had never occurred to her that just by stealing her handset, thieves would be able to attack her so grievously.
+She had believed herself further protected by PIN numbers to activate the apps on her phone.

 It wasn’t until later that she found out how they had done it.